kshetline/aw-clock/README.md

 This is my second design of this stand, after making a few improvements from my first design.
 I made this version shorter, improved wire routing, and added an access hole where (using tweezers) it’s possible to access the SD card slot without disassembling the clock.

 **UPDATE**: While upgrading my Raspberry Pi to Bullseye I finally had an opportunity to use the access hole I’d designed for reaching the SD card.
-It worked, but it was a struggle to get a decent grip on the card using tweezers, especially since I couldn't both aim the tweezers straight into the hole and get my fingers where they needed to be to squeeze hard at the same time.
+It worked, but it was a struggle to get a decent grip on the card using tweezers, especially since I couldn’t both aim the tweezers straight into the hole and get my fingers where they needed to be to squeeze hard on the tweezers at the same time.
 I suspect a tool like a hemostat might have done a better job.

 <br>